rhel-labs/instruqt/rhel-services/04-launch-instance/assignment.md

 Notice that the AWS instance appears in the inventory.
 Recall that we configured the image to automatically register itself with Red Hat with the activation key `rhte`.
 When we launched the VM instance in AWS, it was automatically registered with this key.

+_**NOTE:**_ If you do not see your host immediately, wait a few minutes and refresh your browser.
+It takes AWS a few minutes to provision the VM and then a few more minutes for the host to contact Insights.

 Let's log into the instance via SSH.

 Click on the `Terminal` tab.